xiaohanl95/GLAMM/README.md

 **5. Verify Compilation**
 If the previous steps complete successfully, you will find the executable ```fms_am4_glamm.x``` located in the ```exec``` directory.

-### Run Simulations
-**1. Obtain Input Data**
+### Obtain Input Data
-Ensure all necessary input data files are downloaded and linked to the correct directory.
+All necessary input data files can be downloaded by

+### Run the Model
+The current code can be run in a "double-call" diagnostic configuration (as described in the refered manuscript).
+> In this setup:
+>
+> 1. The standard AM4.0 bulk aerosol scheme remains active for radiative transfer and cloud microphysics.
+>
+> 2. GLAMM runs simultaneously as a passive tracer package, undergoing full microphysical processing without feeding back to the climate.
+>
+> This allows for direct evaluation of microphysical budgets without perturbing the host model's circulation.